mongodb/docs/source/includes/list-tables/monitor-view-chart-controls.rst

        If you deployed search nodes for workload isolation, you can't view opcounters on separate charts in the :guilabel:`Search Nodes` tab.
-You can group opcounters metrics in the :guilabel:`Search Nodes` tab by selecting the :guilabel:`Group Opcounters metrics` checkbox.
+To group opcounters metrics in the :guilabel:`Search Nodes` tab, select the :guilabel:`Group
+       Opcounters metrics` checkbox.

    * - :guilabel:`Display Timeline Annotations`
      - Directs |service| to display or hide chart annotations.